sequenceiq/slider/src/site/markdown/incubator.md

 but active engagement from the HBase and Accumulo developers would significantly aid adoption and governance.

+The other risk is YARN not having the complete feature set needed for long lived services: restarting, security token renewal, log capture and other issues.
+We are working with the YARN developers to address these issues, issues shared with other long-lived services on YARN.

 ## == Documentation ==

 All Hoya documentation is currently in markdown-formatted text files in the